matthew7319/android/guide.md

 * To biased a position, click and drag the slider found below the box in the `properties` tab on the right side of the xml editor
 * After tying an anchor, click and drag the box to set the offset
 * It might be more convenient to switch to the text-based xml editor and enter the offset value directly
 ---
+**RelativeLayout**
+* To convet between different layouts, right click the current layout in the component tree -> `Convert View` and select layout
+* Don't use this.
+Just use constrained layout
+* To assign an id to the layout, go to the xml file and add in `android:id="@+id/myLayoutName"`
+---
 **Toast**
 * The mini popup message that shows up at the bottom of the screen Eg. `"loading..."`